rtic-rs/rtic/book/en/src/by-example/app_idle.md

 {{#include ../../../../ci/expected/idle.run}}
 ```

-By default the RTIC `idle` task does not try to optimise for any specific targets.
+By default, the RTIC `idle` task does not try to optimize for any specific targets.

-A common useful optimisation is to enable the [SLEEPONEXIT] and allow the MCU
+A common useful optimization is to enable the [SLEEPONEXIT] and allow the MCU
 to enter sleep when reaching `idle`.

 >**Caution** some hardware unless configured disables the debug unit during sleep mode.